 A Special Pop-Up Exhibition on display from July 1-September 7, 2020

-One of the most visible signs of recent protests and unrest is the graffiti found on monuments, plywood-covered windows, and other public and private property.
+One of the most visible signs of protests and unrest was the graffiti found on monuments, plywood-covered windows, and other public and private property.
 This inspired Richmond mural artist Hamilton Glass to start the Mending Walls RVA project – assembling a diverse group of artists to create public artwork as a tool to promote empathy and to connect us at a time when it is most needed.
 History has the same power.

 Artists included in this exhibition include:

 Drawing inspiration from African textile design, contemporary fashions, and urban culture, Caston explores the human condition related to race, social class, and culture through art.
 Best known for her naturalistic portraits of women in eloquent poses, she often focuses on the female African American experience.
 Her work has been exhibited at the Black History Museum and Cultural Center of Virginia, the Meredith Gallery (Virginia State University), and at the Medical College of Virginia.

 A painter and muralist from Toronto, Ontario currently living in Richmond, Cathcart strives to discuss Intersectional Feminism and Conservation in her highly colorful works that often feature local flora and fauna, as well as the female form.
 Cathcart is a veteran of many Richmond street art festivals and her work appears in cities across the Unites States and has been shown in many galleries and museums including the Virginia Museum of History & Culture, MASS MOCA, and La Bodega Gallery (San Diego).

 Despite working in the architecture field for seven years, his passion for public art pushed Glass to start a career as an artist.
 His work is usually distinguished by the use of architectural elements with bright vivid colors and sharp lines.